7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 • 🏕️ Camping: BLM dispersed camping throughout — one of the more generous setups in the country

-Flash flood risk is real here: Check weather not just at the trailhead but upstream — a blue sky above the canyon means nothing if it’s raining 30 miles east.
-The BLM Grand Resource Area office in Moab will have current conditions: blm.gov camping.
+The one thing to respect here: Flash flood risk is real — check weather not just at the trailhead but upstream.
+A blue sky above the canyon means nothing if it’s raining 30 miles east.
+The BLM Grand Resource Area office in Moab has current conditions: blm.gov camping.

 3. Olympic Discovery Trail — Port Townsend to Sequim